Power Core - Wiring

 The connection(s) must be made via a network switch and not directly to another streaming port.
 You can find more details about the data network requirements and suitable components in the Lawo IP Networking Guide.

-The media network must be properly managed and configured. i.e. it must use a suitable network architecture; all components must support multicast (as opposed to unicast); a proper Quality of Service (QoS) must be configured; and so on.
-Please DO NOT attempt to connect the streaming ports using an unqualifying IP network, as correct operation cannot be guaranteed.
+Important: The media network must be properly managed and configured. i.e. it must use a suitable network architecture; all components must support multicast (as opposed to unicast); a proper Quality of Service (QoS) must be configured; and so on.
+Please DO NOT attempt to connect the streaming interfaces using an unqualifying IP network, as correct operation cannot be guaranteed.

 To use the streaming network ports, you must fit the correct SFP modules.
 These must be Lawo-certified (as described earlier).
 The SFP determines the cable type, maximum distance and connector.